 Advanced Police Studies - 226

-- Enhance communication, team-building and behavioural interviewing skills
+- Enhance communication, team-building and behavioural interviewing skills.

-- Assistance provided in obtaining Certification in:
+- Assistance provided in obtaining certification and training in:

 - CPR, First Aid and AED